-A total of 3,698 parking spaces are proposed but no EV charging spaces appear to be identified; provision of adequate EV charging spaces would be supportive of regional EV infrastructure policies.
+No EV charging spaces appear to be identified; provision of adequate EV charging spaces would be supportive of regional EV infrastructure policies.

-The project is expected to generate approximately 24,283 net new daily vehicular trips; a range of roadway improvements are proposed to mitigate generated vehicular traffic.
+The project is expected to generate approximately 1,558 net new daily vehicular trips; a range of roadway improvements are proposed in the TIS to mitigate generated vehicular traffic.